Information for U.S. citizens victims of crime in Mexico

 Furthermore, our Special Consular Services Section can:

-Although the agent of the ministerio público or district attorney is responsible for prosecuting your case, at any point during the criminal investigation or prosecution process you may want to consider hiring a Mexican attorney to pursue your interests.
+Provide a list of attorneys – Although the agent of the ministerio público or district attorney is responsible for prosecuting your case, at any point during the criminal investigation or prosecution process you may want to consider hiring a Mexican attorney to pursue your interests.
 An attorney can promote your interests with the ministerio público and the court.
-While our office cannot recommend specific attorneys, you can click on the following link to find more about attorneys in Mexico
+While our office cannot recommend specific attorneys, you can click on the following link to find more about attorneys in Mexico.

 The Mexican government does not provide monetary compensation to crime victims.
 Unlike the system in the United States, where compensation payments and victim assistance services are made possible through public funds, in Mexico only the perpetrator has a legal obligation to pay for damages.
 Programs in some Mexican states provide victims with psychological, legal, and medical assistance, but this varies across Mexico.